 - Recipient of the Connecticut Law Tribune's Professional Excellence Award, for his outstanding service to the legal profession during his career.

-- Named Stamford Lawyer of the Year in the "Litigation - Labor and Employment" category in 2014 by The Best Lawyers in America
+- Named Stamford Lawyer of the Year in the "Litigation - Labor and Employment" category in 2014 and 2018 by The Best Lawyers in America

 - Selected to the Super Lawyers list since 2006 in the areas of employment & labor and business litigation